Bopchy/madlibs/Notes.md

 NOTES:
 - ToDos
     - Make a GUI for the app
-        - Make design look better
+        - Make design look better ~ have text and input be left and right aligned; underline heading
-    - Add more stories
-    - Add a way of choosing the story we want, and changing value of currentStory dynamically?
-    - Add validation check for numbers and empty fields
     - Make presentation slides
         - To explain logic and workflow
     - Do presentation test run (Friday morning - after the check-in)